parikshitp/psp/ACQUIRER/README.md

 6. [License](#license)

 ## Introduction
 **Acquirer** is a payment processing application built using Spring Boot.
-It provides an endpoint to handle payment requests and interacts with external systems to validate card details and process transactions.
+It provides an endpoint to handle payment requests to process transactions.

 ## Controllers
 The Acquirer application includes the following controller: